awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-cliwalk.md

 # Walkthrough: Configure your managed instances for Inventory by using the CLI<a name="sysman-inventory-cliwalk"></a>

 The following procedures walk you through the process of configuring AWS Systems Manager Inventory to collect metadata from your managed instances\.
-When you configure inventory collection, you start by creating a AWS Systems Manager State Manager association\.
+When you configure inventory collection, you start by creating a Systems Manager State Manager association\.
 Systems Manager collects the inventory data when the association is run\.
-If you don't create the association first, and attempt to invoke the aws:softwareInventory plugin by using, for example, Run Command, the system returns the following error:
+If you don't create the association first, and attempt to invoke the aws:softwareInventory plugin by using, for example, Systems Manager Run Command, the system returns the following error:

 `The aws:softwareInventory plugin can only be invoked via ssm-associate`\.